 MLS usually is a first step for real estate agents when they get a new home listing, and it certainly should be part of any real estate marketing plan.
-But keep in mind that MLS is focused on marketing existing built homes, and should not be the only online marketing tool used for your lot or land listings.
+But you should keep in mind that MLS is focused on marketing existing built homes, and should not be the only online marketing tool used for your lot or land listings.
 LotNetwork.com was specifically designed for selling residential lots and land, and attracts targeted lot and land buyers like potential homeowners, builders, developers and investors, among others.

 Your understanding of your buyers and the market comes into play when you are preparing your listing.
 Craft your message in your listing to provide the information that your likely buyers need.

-Show Your Property At Its Best
+Step 6: Show Your Property At Its Best

 It can be challenging to market vacant residential lots and land because there is no move-in-ready home.
 Homes are visual, convey a sense of place and evoke emotional responses from buyers.
 But there is no house for an Open House when selling lots and land.

 Be sure to use visual tools to tell the story of your lot or land in your online listing in a beautiful and compelling way.
 You can’t show photos of a kitchen or great room, so be creative with your lot or land photographs.
 Use attractive photos of the home site, natural features of the land, the view from your property and even community amenities (see tips for creating great photos for lot and land listings).
 Use maps and surveys to show the property boundaries and where it is located.
 Learn more in our related article about 5 tips for selling lots or land with online listings.